By Melisa Marzett

 - Individualized training.
 Thanks to parental control over the distribution of load and rest, increased fatigue is prevented while learning takes place.

 - Psychologically favorable atmosphere.
-In a familiar home environment, the child can painlessly adapt to a new type of activity.
+In a familiar home environment, children can get a full-fledged education with the support of people close to them.

 - Safe environment.
 The risk of infectious and viral diseases is reduced by limiting the number of contacts with peers and adults.

-- Parents can provide control over the child in the choice of friends.
-This reduces the likelihood that the child will be bullied or get into bad company.
+- Parents can provide control over the child’s choice of friends.
+This reduces the likelihood that the child will be stigmatized or bullied for being different.